casics/spiral/README.md

 ☀ Introduction
 -----------------------------

 _Spiral_ is a Python 3 package that implements numerous identifier splitting algorithms.  _Identifier splitting_ (also known as _identifier name tokenization_) is the task of breaking apart program identifier strings such as `getInt` or `readUTF8stream` into component tokens: [`get`, `int`] and [`read`, `utf8`, `stream`].
 The need for splitting identifiers arises in a variety of contexts, including natural language processing (NLP) methods applied to source code analysis and program comprehension.
-Spiral provides some basic naive splitting algorithms, such as a straightforward camel-case splitter, as well as more elaborate heuristic splitters, such as an algorithm we call _Ronin_.
+Spiral provides some basic naive splitting algorithms, such as a straightforward camel-case splitter, as well as more elaborate heuristic splitters, such as a new algorithm called _Ronin_.

 ✺ Installation instructions
 ---------------------------